-- Yellow bags (which your general waste will go in) come in two sizes – Small (30 litres) and Large (60 litres) and are sold in rolls of 10.
+- Green bags (which your general waste will go in) come in two sizes – Small (30 litres) and Large (60 litres) and are sold in rolls of 10.
 They are 88 cents per bag for the small ones and €1.75 for the large ones.
 Interesting fact – the green bags used to be yellow (until April 2020), so you may still hear people referring to them as ‘gele zakken’.
 Yellow bags can still be used until the end the 1st July 2020.

 - 75 litre blue bags (for PMD – see below) cost 24 cents each.

-- The incentive of course is to fill up the cheaper blue bags with recycling and not create so much general waste in the more expensive yellow bags.
+- The incentive of course is to fill up the cheaper blue bags with recycling and not create so much general waste in the more expensive green bags.

 - When you move into your house/apartment, you should find a yearly paper calendar already there or perhaps in your post box.
 If not you can also see it online here.
 The calendar tells you what kind of rubbish or recycling will be collected on which day in your street, as it differs throughout the city.

 - Each street tends to have one day a week when a collection takes place.
 What is collected and how regularly follows this schedule:

 PMD: Plastic (including shampoo/shower gel bottles), Metal (i.e. drink cans and aluminium tins) and Drink (i.e. juice cartons) in blue bags.
 Every other week.
 In 2020 the list of things you can put in your blue bags is changing and you can now add most types of plastic, including mushroom boxes, yogurt pots and plastic bags.